• Marjorie L. Prokosch, PhD

 broken image

 Born and raised in sunny Northwest Florida, I earned my bachelor's degree from Florida State University in Psychology and French (minoring in Biology) in 2011.
 I went on to complete a M.S. and Ph.D. (with a quantitative minor) in Experimental Psychology at Texas Christian University under the advisement of Dr. Sarah Hill.
 I moved to New Orleans to join the Tulane Evolution and Social Cognition Lab as a postdoctoral associate in 2018, where I worked with Dr. Damian Murray.
 In Fall 2020, I moved to Gainesville, Florida to join Drs.
 Jason von Meding and Colin Smith in creating the Disasters, Trust, and Social Change Lab , as a postdoctoral associate from 2020-2022.
 As of Fall 2022, I am an Assistant Professor of Social Psychology at Rochester Institute of Technology.
-I am the Principle Investigator of the Social Cognition Across People & Environments Lab (SCAPE Lab) at RIT.
+I am currently the Principle Investigator of the Social Cognition Across People & Environments Lab (SCAPE Lab) at RIT.

 I study social and health-related decision-making, with an emphasis on how environmental threats (such as the threat posed by infectious disease, or longstanding stresses caused by structural injustice) and our own condition (e.g., our immune system, developmental experiences with harshness) motivate our perceptions and behavior.
-Some current areas of interest include risk perception, health behavior, and socio-political cognition.
+Some current areas of interest include risk perception, health behavior, and political cognition.
 For example, I am examining how environmental hazards (like hurricanes) and climate change threats intersect with social inequality to impact decision-making.

 broken image